New Student Organizations

 *Participate in any Student Activities Fair

-Temporary Club status lasts for 30 days from the point of filing.
+Temporary Club status lasts for 60 days from the point of filing.
+At minimum, one matriculated student and one faculty/staff advisor are required to register as a temporary club.

 Membership Requirements: New student organizations must have at least 10 full-time (12 credits or more) students in good standing are required to start a student organization.
 NPHC groups must have five to start a new club.